claresudbery/clare-wiki-ably/pages/think/events/talks/useful-talk-tips.md

     - Tell them you’ll take it offline
     - “We probably haven’t time to go into that in depth – catch up with me later”
     - “There’s somebody at the back there who’s been waiting to ask a question”
+- Hostile audiences are very rare (it’s not something I’ve ever encountered to any significant degree, and I’ve done a LOT of talks).
+But if you do encounter them:
+    - It isn’t personal
+    - Disassociate yourself – their aggression is directed towards what they believe you represent, not you personally
+    - Stay calm
+    - Deep breaths, lower your shoulders, speak slowly
+    - Don’t enter into arguments with individuals – just state facts
+    - Try not to be defensive
 - Ideally you're doing this because you want to
     - If you really really hate the idea, maybe you don't have to do it?
     - I don't subscribe to the idea that it's a necessary part of being an  industry professional
 - THE AUDIENCE ARE YOUR FRIENDS

-### Connecting with the audience

-- Tell a story - think about beginning, middle and end.
-Take the audience on a journey
-- Tell small stories to illustrate points
-- Make it personal if you can.
-Include your own experiences and how things make you feel.
-Be honest
-    - Try to connect with the audience.
-Engage with them
-    - Relax.
-Use humour
-    - Be intimate and friendly
-- Be honest but confident
-    - Be honest about any shortcomings, but don’t apologise (unless it really is appropriate)
-    - Be confident in your honesty
-- Encourage interaction
-    - Think of ways to enliven things
-    - ask questions
-    - throw sweets to people who answer
-    - ask for contributions from the floor
-    - ask people to pair up and discuss something for a minute or so
-- Make eye contact with the audience (if you can)
-    - Keep doing repeated sweeps of the audience
-        - If you're terrified, you might find it easier in the first instance (while you build your confidence) to plant a friend in the audience, instruct them to smile and nod at you encouragingly throughout the talk, and only make eye contact with them while you gain your confidence.
-But once you get past that, try to look at other people too
-    - If you can't make eye contact (likely because remote), encourage them to use chat / Q&A functions to interact with you and give you feedback, then make sure you've arranged your screen so you can see them
-    - Arrange your screen so you can see chat / Q&A / audience and also your notes, and make sure you're looking direct into the camera instead of off to one side (if you have multiple screens)
-        - If you're using Powerpoint, you can click the Display Settings button at the top of the screen (while presenting) and select "Swap Presenter view and slide show", to make sure that your notes are on the screen that has your webcam attached - so that you can be looking straight ahead (which will make the audience feel like you're making eye contact), instead of off to one side
-        - There are [tips here](/pages/think/events/talks/Presentation-Tools#google-slides---remote-presenting) on arranging your screen with Google Slides

 ### Delivery

-- Don't write it out as a script unless you are supremely confident at your script reading / performing skills, or if you're totally terrified and it helps to calm you (see below).
+- Don't write it out as a script unless you are supremely confident at your script reading / performing skills, or if you're totally terrified and it helps to calm you (see below)
-    - You're much more likely to get good results if you write out simple bullet points (see below), then use them as prompts and allow the actual words to come out naturally on the day.
+    - You're much more likely to get good results if you write out simple bullet points (see below), then use them as prompts and allow the actual words to come out naturally on the day
         - This will make it sound much more relaxed and less stilted
     - If you are terrified, you *might* find that a script helps to calm you down.
 If you are only doing small presentations to your colleagues and your first priority is to get yourself up there without collapsing from terror, then a script might help with that.
 But once you have built up some confidence and are more relaxed, I would encourage you to try and ditch the script
 - Write VERY simple notes, in bullet point format